2017 CLASSIC FIGHTERS AIRSHOW

-We've had some wonderfully memorable displays by the RNZAF over the years, not the least of which was the farewell Skyhawk display at our Easter 2001 show, but perhaps the best remembered was the remarkable twilight display by the Red Checkers at our very first Friday night 'Twilight Extreme' show, that performance under a stunning sunset glow is still being talked about today.
-This year we are hoping for a broad range of aircraft from the RNZAF but most notably, we should be seeing four different types of military helicopter put through their paces.
-It is always a bit of a lottery with the Air Force as tasking could call their manpower and machines away at any time, but they have assured us that this is their priority event for 2013, so we're looking forward to see what they provide!!
+We've enjoyed some wonderful displays of current serving military aircraft over the years of Classic Fighters Airshows.
+These have included visits over several years by the Royal Australian Air Force's Vietnam era Caribou transports, sadly now retired, however this year we have the privilege of hosting the international debut of the Caribou's replacement, the C-27J Spartan courtesy of our ANZAC partners.
+From the RNZAF we have seen a broad range of aircraft types over the years not the least of which was the farewell Skyhawk display at our Easter 2001 show but perhaps what is best remembered was the remarkable twilight display by the Red Checkers at our very first 'Twilight Extreme' show, that performance under a stunning sunset glow is still talked about today.
+This year we are hoping for a broad range of aircraft from the RNZAF including helicopters, transport aircraft and hopefully, the T-6 Texan formation display team.
+It's always a bit of a lottery with the air force as tasking could call their manpower and machines away at any time, but we're confident they'll do their best to have a strong presence at this event!

 BUT WAIT, THERE'S MORE.....